 Another big change introduced by S/4HANA comes in terms of module and component organisation.

-The data of what used to be two separate modules; Financial Accounting (FI) and Controlling (CO); is now integrated into a single pool of information: the Universal Journal.
+Firstly, data from what were two separate modules; Financial Accounting (FI) and Controlling (CO); is now integrated into a single pool of information: the Universal Journal.
 The new arrangement allows users and business managers to make better and faster decisions from a more holistic financial and management perspective.

 By integrating all accounting-relevant information from various components into a single, universal journal, S/4HANA speeds up data processes by eliminating redundancies and data reconciliation.
 The result is a data insights ecosystem that puts less strain on the system and has a reduced memory footprint.